jozefchutka/YHaxen/README.md

 3. [compile](#compile) (build)
 4. [release](#release)

-Each phase has a related (optional) section in the config file.
+Each phase has a related section (optional) in the config file.
 If a phase related section is not defined in config file, the phase is skipped.
 When a specific phase is requested, each preceding phase is invoked as well (e.g. `yhaxen release` would run validate, test and compile phase before the actual release).

+A specific build in a test or compile phase can be executed by providing a build name (i.e. `compile:myBuild`).
+All builds within a phase can be executed by providing `*` as a build name (i.e. `test:*`)

 Examples:
 ```